temporalio/cli/docs/operator/search-attribute/list.md

 ---
+id: list
+title: temporal operator list
+sidebar_label: list
+description: Lists all Search Attributes that can be used in list Workflow Queries.
+tags:
+	- cli
+---

+---
 id: search-attribute
 title: temporal operator search-attribute
 sidebar_label: search-attribute
-description: Lists all Search Attributes that can be used in list Workflow Queries.
+description: The `temporal operator search-attrbute list` command displays a list of all [Search Attributes](/visibility#search-attribute) that can be used in ` temporal workflow list --query`.
 tags:
 	- cli
 ---

-The `temporal operator search-attrbute list` command displays a list of all [Search Attributes](/visibility#search-attribute) that can be used in ` temporal workflow list --query`.

 Use the options listed below to change the command's behavior.
 Make sure to write the command as follows: